All about land snails

 Habitat

 Typically, snails live where they can find moisture and darkness, although a few hardy species live in semi-arid regions.
 They survive when weather conditions are dry (which is most of the time) by burying themselves in soil, withdrawing into their shell, and plugging the aperture to conserve moisture.
 After that, they estivate until it rains.
-When rain does come, there’s a rush of activity—they must eat, mate and lay eggs before the environment dries up again.
+When rain does come, there’s a rush of activity—they must eat, mate, and lay eggs before the environment dries up again.

 Most snails live in marshes, woodlands, pond margins, flower and vegetable gardens, leaf piles, mulch, rocks, logs, cracks and crevices, flowerpots, and other yard fixtures.
 Unencumbered by a shell, slugs can squeeze into places the others can’t.